Rutuja-Kelkar/redo/index.md

 ***********************************************************************************************************************************************************************************

-Thank you for visiting and scrolling through my digi info venture.
+Thank you for visiting and scrolling through my redo venture.
 If you'd like to talk about this project or just chat, I'd love to hear from you :)

 **Let's connect :**